isomerpages/moe-dunearnsec/_co-curricular-activities/Aims of CCA.md

 <h4><strong>Aims of CCAs</strong></h4>
 <p>CCAs and Character Development Programme form part of the holistic education
 provided by the school.
-The school’s co-curricular programme aims to develop pupils in the following areas:</p>
+The school’s co-curricular programme aims to develop students in the following areas:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>skills relevant to each CCA</p>